lipenco/rgsoc-blog/source/posts/2014-02-21-on-agile-rails-education.md

-#### 2. Imlicit returns, just like in ruby.
+#### 2. Implicit returns, just like in ruby.

-beuty of CoffeeScript
+beauty of CoffeeScript

     love ->
       console.log "I <3 CoffeeScript"

-uglynesss of JavaScript:
+ugliness  of JavaScript:

     var eat = function() {